INHERIT THE DUST

 Abrams Books, September 2013

-(Also to be published in French, German & Italian under different titles)
+(Also published in French, German & Italian under different titles)

 SIGNED COPIES can be purchased online at photoeye.com or through galleries in US, Europe, Australia representing Nick Brandt.